electric-it/hubbard/README.md

 Set `GITHUB_URL` and `GITHUB_ACESS_TOKEN` before starting Hubbard.

+The **Installation** section will provide guidelines for configuring a personal access token in GitHub.

+The GitHub URL is the URL of the GitHub instance you're working with.
+For instance, the build.GE GitHub URL is `https://github.build.ge.com`.

 You can also control the URL and access token by writing the values to `/etc/hubbard/.hubbard.yml`.